camunda/camunda-docs-manual/content/reference/bpmn20/tasks/business-rule-task.md

 # Using Delegate Code

-Alternatively a business rule task can be implemented using Java Delegation just as a Service Task.
+Alternatively, a Business Rule Task can be implemented using Java Delegation just as a Service Task.
 For more information on this please see the [Service Tasks]({{< relref "service-task.md" >}}) documentation.

 # Implementing as an External Task

-In addition to the above, a business rule task can be implemented via the [external task]({{< relref "user-guide/process-engine/external-tasks.md" >}}) mechanism where an external system polls the process engine for work to do.
-See the section on [service tasks](({{< relref "service-task.md#external-tasks" >}})) how to configure an external task.
+In addition to the above, a Business Rule Task can be implemented via the [External Task]({{< relref "user-guide/process-engine/external-tasks.md" >}}) mechanism where an external system polls the process engine for work to do.
+See the section on [Service Tasks](({{< relref "service-task.md#external-tasks" >}}) for more information about how to configure an external task.

 # Camunda Extensions